 It’s that time in the road trip: The kids are cranky and in need of a break from the car seat, but you just wanna get to your destination.
-Try these in-car games and exercises to work off a little energy, pass the time and tone those arms during family travel.
+Try these in-car exercises and games to work off a little energy, pass the time and tone those arms during family travel.

 How to Exercise in the Car

 Long road trip can leave everyone feeling cranky and creaky.
-All that time strapped into seat belts or car seats and sitting for hours is a recipe for unhappiness.
-Yes, it’s important to stop often to let everyone walk or run around.
-But it’s also possible to keep moving while you’re in the car with these fun road trip exercises.
+All that time strapped into seat belts or car seats and sitting for long periods is a recipe for unhappiness.
+Yes, it’s important to stop often for rest stops to let everyone walk or run around.
+But it’s also possible to keep moving while you’re in the car with these simple exercises.

 Head, Shoulders, Knees and Toes

-This simple song can lead to all types of movement.
+It might not be full-in cardio, but this simple song can lead to all types of movement and plenty of laughs.
 Just as the song implies, begin with the head and then move your hands from your head to your shoulders, knees, then toes.

 To make it more fun, give each person a turn singing the song — in any order.
 For example, try toes, stomach, nose or knees, toes, waist, shoulders, head.
 The faster you sing, the more movement and energy everyone will use, until you all dissolve into the giggles.